Pension Power: Jargon buster

 The chance that the value of your investments (and so your pension pot) could go down in value.
 Certain types of investments are riskier than others.
 Company shares, for instance, fluctuate in value on the stock market.
 So they’re risker than investments such as bonds, which deliver a consistent return.

 Shareholders have the right to hold companies accountable at their Annual General Meetings (AGMs).
 One of the ways they can do so is by filing and voting on shareholder resolutions.
 These are votes on a proposal, such as whether a company should tie its business model to the Paris Agreement.
-For a shareholder resolution to pass in the UK, you need 75% of shareholders to vote in favour of your resolution.
+For a shareholder resolution to pass in the UK, you need 75 per cent of shareholders to vote in favour of your resolution.

 A self-invested personal pension is a type of pension which you arrange for yourself with a pension provider, rather than having your employer do it for you.
 In a SIPP you make investment decisions for yourself.